forcz-T/travelit-pages/README.md

-# travelit-auth-redirect
+# travelit-pages
-Redirect to Authenticate users to database
+- Redirect to Authenticate users to database
+- Temporary Home Page for APIs